 Instagram is one of the most insanely popular photo apps for iPhone.
-Since its introduction over a year ago, it has amassed over 15 million users.
-An Android version has been released and a rumored Windows Phone version is “in the works” as well.
+Within its first year, it amassed over 15 million users.
+An Android version has been released and the app now has hundreds of millions of users.

-While maybe not the best social photo app in the store, it’s the most popular and it’s arguable that the number of people who use it as well as the community that has sprung up around Instagram are huge reasons for its continued popularity.
+It’s by far the most popular social photo app and the number of people who use it as well as the community that has sprung up around Instagram are huge reasons for its continued popularity.
 It’s easy for people to connect with Instagram.
 I use Instagram, especially when I travel.
 You can find me on Instagram/@martyneardfw.

 By opening up its API to other photo apps, Instagram has made it easy to be as creative as you want, whether it’s using one of the app’s built-in one-click filters or using one of the many Instagram-ready photo apps.
 Here are ten tips to help you get more out of Instagram. >>>